eriktoger/Atari2600/README.md

 https://www.udemy.com/course/programming-games-for-the-atari-2600/

-The code in the pong-folder is heavily inspired by that course.
+The code in the pong-folder is inspired by the course.

 ## You need to install: